Skip to content

 Nonprofits Community Grants To support local initiatives for community development.

-Small Businesses Small Business Grants To assist businesses founded in specific time frames with fixed grant sums.
+Small Businesses Small Business Grants To assist businesses with fixed grant sums for growth and job creation.

 For community development, funding opportunities focus on programs that activate local citizens to engage in critical projects through volunteerism.
 Grants distributed by ServeOhio support community efforts with nearly $10 million awarded annually.